nomaad/aradira/README.md

-aradira is landsharing app for gardeners in Switzerland.
+aradira is landsharing app for urban gardeners in Switzerland.

 The goal is to promote [urban gardening](http://en.wikipedia.org/wiki/Urban_agriculture).
 It connects people who own unused land with people that search for a garden.